 ENGIE is a leading energy and services company focused on three key activities: production and supply of energy, facilities management and regeneration.
 Our 17,000 employees combine these capabilities for the benefit of individuals, businesses and communities throughout the UK & Ireland.

 We enable customers to embrace a lower carbon, more efficient and increasingly digital world.
 Our customers benefit from our energy efficient and smart building solutions, the provision of effective and innovative services, the transformation of neighbourhoods through regeneration projects, and the supply of reliable, flexible and renewable energy.

-We help to balance economic performance with social responsibility, enabling progress in a harmonious way.
+ENGIE improves lives through better living and working environments.
+We help to balance performance with responsibility, enabling progress in a harmonious way.

 Energy lies at the heart of human progress.
 At ENGIE, we are convinced that “the common good is good for business”.
 Therefore, ENGIE is offering its customers a unique “as a service” approach to make the zero-carbon transition accessible through integrated, tailor-made and co-financed solutions.

 In order to support all our customers in their journeys to zero carbon, we must lead by example - to date we have delivered:

 - 56% decrease in CO2 between 2012 and 2018 (targeting +20% by 2020)

 To achieve this ambition, we rely on the commitment of our Imaginative Builders community, formed by the Group's employees and all those who work with ENGIE (customers, cities, start-ups, students, suppliers and NGOs).